 Working with and helping clients is the most rewarding aspect of my job.
 I enjoy coming to the office to work with great people who are doing their best to overcome the greatest obstacles this life can place in their path.
 Together we fight with insurance companies, drug companies, or other big businesses to restore the lives of our clients and their families.

 These clients are some of the most heroic and inspiration people I've known,

 and they motivate me every day to do this difficult and frustrating work.

-While I’m proud of our legal system and its ideals I have witnessed Injustice for many.
-Unfortunately the voice of the Insurance industry, the drug manufacturers and other big business is much louder in the legislative halls of the nation and our individual states than our combined individual voices.
-As a result laws have been passed and are presented each year which diminish our individual liberties for the benefit of profits to these global mega corporations.
+While I'm proud of our legal system and its ideals, I have witnessed injustice for many.
+Unfortunately the voice of the insurance industry and the drug manufacturers is much louder in the legislative halls than our combined individual voices.
+As a result, laws have been passed and are presented each year that diminish our individual liberties for the benefit of profits to these global mega corporations.